swirlai/swirl-search/docs/User-Guide.md

 SearchProvider `query_mappings` are key/value pairs that define how to query a given SearchProvider.

-They include field mappings and configurations that Swirl's processors (like the `AdaptiveQueryProcessor`) use to align the query with each SearchProvider's capabilities.
+They include field mappings and configurations that SWIRL's processors (like the `AdaptiveQueryProcessor`) use to align the query with each SearchProvider's capabilities.

 The following table summarizes the current `query_mappings` options: